TREASURIES-Yield curve steeper after Fed maintains bond-buying

 By Kate Duguid

-NEW YORK, Dec 16 (Reuters) - The Treasury yield curve steepened slightly on Wednesday after the Federal Reserve said it would maintain its current bond-buying policy until significant progress in the U.S. economic recovery is made.
+NEW YORK, Dec 16 (Reuters) - The Treasury yield curve steepened slightly on Wednesday after the Federal Reserve at the conclusion of its monthly meeting said it would maintain its current bond-buying policy until significant progress in the U.S. economic recovery is made.

-Purchases would continue "until substantial further progress has been made toward the Committee's maximum employment and price stability goals," the Fed's rate-setting committee said in a unanimous policy statement after the end of a two-day meeting.

-The majority of the Fed's purchases of Treasury debt since March have been in shorter maturities, which has helped keep yields at the short end of the curve low and has allowed the longer-dated yields to rise modestly.
+The majority of the Fed's purchases of Treasury debt since the start of the coronavirus pandemic have been in shorter maturities, which has helped keep yields at the short end of the curve low and has allowed the longer-dated yields to rise modestly.
 The continuation of that policy left the curve slightly steeper, on trend with the recent direction of the market.

 "This was a very boring statement.
 For us, that's not too much of a surprise because we didn't really see the need for them to do too much more," said Collin Martin, fixed income strategist at the Schwab Center for Financial Research.

-The 10- and 30-year yields have risen by roughly 60 and 100 basis points since they hit all-time lows in March.
+The yields on 10- and 30-year bonds have risen by roughly 60 and 100 basis points since they hit all-time lows in March.
 The increase sparked debate prior to Wednesday's statement on whether the Fed would purchase more longer-dated debt to cap yields and keep borrowing costs low.

 That the Fed did not announce any changes to its bond-buying was largely in line with what the market had expected, though the modest steepening in the curve suggested some investors who were betting the central bank would increase its purchases of longer-dated bonds had unwound some positions.